Top 10 Vegan Foods to Help You Gain Weight

 Tips For Vegan Weight Gain

-• Eating many little snacks throughout the day is key for encouraging a higher food intake.
+• Eating many little snacks throughout the day generally helps to encourage a higher overall food intake.
 This means breakfast, lunch, dinner and 2-3 snacks each day.
 Also aim for a slight increase in portion sizes of about 25-30%.

 • Regular meal times are also important for regulating appetite.
-Eating within a 2-hour window whenever possible is advisable, for example breakfast 8-10am, lunch 1-3pm etc. as the body gets used to these times and eventually you will feel hungry at these times, even if you don’t at first.
-Irregular eating patterns can disrupt appetite control and lead to over/under-eating.
+Eating within a 2-hour window whenever possible is advisable.
+For example, you could always have breakfast between 8 and 10am, and lunch between 1 and 3 pm.
+The body gets used to regular mealtimes, and eventually you will feel hungry at these times, even if this doesn’t happen right away.
+By contrast, irregular eating patterns can disrupt appetite control, which may lead to over- or under-eating.

-• When not possible to stick to a mealtime, make sure you have a substantial snack and then eat as soon as you can.
+• When it’s not possible to stick to your usual mealtime, try to have a substantial snack, and then eat as soon as you can.

-• Caffeine can suppress appetite, so is best either avoided or drunk only after meals and limited to 1-2 coffees or teas per day.
+• Caffeine can suppress appetite, so it’s best either to avoid it or to drink it only after meals.
+Limit caffeine consumption to 1-2 coffees or black teas per day.

 • As mentioned above, include resistance exercise 2-4 times per week for muscle building.
 You might find it beneficial to consult a personal trainer who can create a program for you to follow.